 Regana Begay started making jewelry as a means for survival.
 In the midst of a major life transition, Begay packed her bags and left Arizona for Portland with three young children in 2006.
 When she arrived, she found herself unable to sustain an ordinary work schedule because of her demands at home, so she turned to a pastime of silversmithing.
 “I still had my jewelry,” she recalls.
 “I had brought all of my equipment and I started building up.”

-Begay learned her skills from her family of fourth-generation silversmiths and sold her initial pieces at wholesale.
-Over time, she realized she could earn more money selling products directly to customers.
-As her children got older, they started chipping in on home expenses which gave Begay more time to rest and create.
+Having learned the skill from a family of fourth-generation silversmiths, the pieces Begay sold during her beginnings were at wholesale.
+Over time, Begay realized she could earn more money selling products directly to customers.

-“When I’m making a piece, I put on my good attitude and spirits,” she says.
-“The grandmas [and] grandpas used to say if you’re making something, you can’t make it with anger.
+Begay travels to the Diné (Navajo) reservation she grew up on to purchase materials from relatives and old neighbors to support her community.
+These quarterly inventory trips ensure quality (and fair prices to sellers in an oft-saturated market).
+She even keeps her community and traditions in mind with each item she crafts: “When I’m making a piece, I put on my good attitude and spirits.
+The grandmas [and] grandpas used to say if you’re making something, you can’t make it with anger.
 You’re putting that bad juju—that bad energy—into something you’re making for somebody… Nobody wants that.”
 To further her pursuit of empowerment, Begay says she uses turquoise—a stone that aptly represents healing and positivity.